hackclub/hackclub/workshops/slack-pfp/README.md

 Sooooo it may be the afternoon for you but it may not ¯\\\_(ツ)_/¯

-Try changing `image.afternoon` to `image.morning` and running your program.
+Try changing `images.afternoon` to `images.morning` and running your program.
 You should see a different image as your profile picture after a couple of seconds.

 To do so we'll need to know how many hours have passed in the day, right?